lois2inn/Cryptocurrencies/README.md

 <img src="Images/clustered_df.png" width="500"/>

 ### Visualizing Cryptocurrencies Results
 - The distinct groups that correspond to the three principal components are plotted in a 3D scatter plot for visualization.
 There are three major clusters and fourth cluster has only one data point.
-This implies that KMeans segregated an extreme value in its own cluster to reduce variance.
-- KMeans algorithm is sensitive to outliers.
-Removing outliers in data and then clustering may produce better results.
+This implies that KMeans algorithm segregated an extreme value in its own cluster to reduce variance.
+Since KMeans algorithm is sensitive to outliers, removing outliers in data and then clustering may produce better results.
 <img src="Images/scatter_plot.png" width="500"/>

 - With the clusters generated, the data is presented in a table using hvPlot.
 There are 532 tradable cryptocurrencies.